krzentner/language-world/data/text-davinci-003-old/chain_py_md/hammer-0.py.md

 Steps:

-1. Put gripper above the hammer
+1. Put gripper above hammer
-2. Drop gripper around the hammer
+2. Align gripper with hammer and nail
-3. Lift the hammer up
-4. Position the hammer directly above the nail
+3. Move gripper down to nail
-5. Strike the nail with the hammer
+4. Strike the nail with hammer

+if check("the robot's gripper is not above hammer"):
+    robot.put("gripper above hammer")
+if check("the robot's gripper is not horizontally aligned with hammer and nail"):
+    robot.align("gripper with hammer and nail") if check("the robot's gripper is not near the nail and the robot's gripper is open"): robot.move("gripper down to nail") if check("the robot's gripper is near the nail and the robot's gripper is closed"): robot.strike("nail with hammer")